micrology/prsm/README.md

 npm run build
 ```

-The Apache2 `headers` module must be enabled.
-If the installation isn't visible in your browser this is likely the cause.
+If you are using Apache to serve the code, the Apache2 `headers` module must be enabled.
+If the installation isn't visible in your browser this is likely to be the cause.
 Enabling the module is simple on Debian/Ubuntu systems:

 ```bash